tarwn/lessthandot-hugo/blogs/content/posts/2009-07-24-one-report-for-many-instances-dyanmicall.md

 SELECT * FROM InstanceFinder();
 ```

 Now to use that in SSRS we have to do a few things.
-Get a project ready and name it “DBAs Rule”.
+Get a project ready and name it "DBAs Rule".
 Add a shared data source named DBA.
 This points to the UDF we're going to use.
-Next add a blank report named, “SQL DB Check.rdl”
+Next add a blank report named, "SQL DB Check.rdl"

-Create a new dataset named “ServerListing” like below
+Create a new dataset named "ServerListing" like below

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt//srv_1.gif" alt="" title="" width="463" height="380" />
 </div>

 Save that by hitting OK and now let's create a parameter that our dataset will populate.
-Name the parameter “ServerName”.
-Select “From Query” for available values and find ServerListing in the list. select the only value available for “Value field” and “Label field”.
+Name the parameter "ServerName".
+Select "From Query" for available values and find ServerListing in the list. select the only value available for "Value field" and "Label field".

 Now back in the Data tab create another dataset.
 Name this one DBListing.
 We need a new data source now sense our goal here is to connect to whatever SQL Server the UDF finds.
 So click the drop down for Data Source and hit create new.
 Name this DS NoInitialCatalog.
 That's as meaningful of a name as we can get as that is the key to how we do this.
 To create this type of connection string all we do is specify the Data Source itself without a initial catalog.
 For the connection string we need to use our parameter for the server as well.
 All we do is add it in there as an expression to accomplish that.

 like so...

-=”Data Source=” & Parameters!ServerName.Value
+="Data Source=" & Parameters!ServerName.Value

 and should appear like this in the prompts...